SAMMISolutions/docs/doc_posts/_integrations-twitch/twitch.md

 SAMMI can connect to your Twitch account, remotely control it and listen to events in your stream.

-{% include alert.html text="Your Transmitter must be running at all times for Twitch to stay connected." type="warning" %}
+{% include alert.html text="Your Bridge must be running at all times for Twitch to stay connected." type="warning" %}

 #### Link a single Twitch account
 We need to authorize SAMMI to interact with your Twitch account.